 Dr William Edward Redman

 Picton and the Sounds have always attracted a good number of 'characters', and one was Dr William Edward Redman, who arrived from London with his wife Charlotte in 1899 as ship's surgeon on the Aotea.
-It was common then for doctors to work their passage in this way, and the Redmans first lived in Blenheim then moved to Picton in 1901.
+It was common then for doctors to work their passage in this way.
+The Redmans first lived in Blenheim then moved to Picton in 1901.

 Picton Hospital was a flourishing concern in those days and Dr Redman soon became an important part of local society.
 He must also have had an appeal for the ladies, as after his wife Charlotte returned to England and died, he married Emily Robinson of Spring Creek.
 On her demise, her sister Ada (Matron of Picton Hospital) took up the position of Mrs Redman.